krawal19/walker_turtlebot/README.md

 </p>

 ## Project Overview
-This project implements a object avoidance behavior using the motion base platform which is type of turtlebot.
+This project implements a object avoidance behavior using the motion base platform which is type of turtlebot, with simulation on gazebo.
 The turtlebot moves linearly and when it encounters a object it turns away to avoid the obstacle.
 The turtlebot also avoids the obstacles which are place in front of it while simulation is running.
 The rosbag file is generated in results directory, it can be played to see recoded published topics.

 ## Dependencies